infinum/qa-handbook/Basics/Writing test cases.md

 If that is the case, there is an easy way to quickly get yourself up and running:

 - Sketch out your test cases in XLSX/CSV

+![tr1.png](/img/tr1.png)

 - Navigate to your Testrail project

-![tr1.png](/img/tr1.png)

-- Click on "Import Cases"
+- Click on "Import Cases" and select your file
 - Map your columns to Testrail fields

 ![tr1.png](/img/tr2.png)